 Danielle Newton has a Conjoint Bachelor of Arts/Bachelor of Science, majoring in Environmental Science, Geography, Politics and International Relations and Sociology from the University of Auckland.
 She has completed a Ngā Pae o te Māramatanga Research Internship alongside attending numerous hui across the Asia-Pacific region to enhance her leadership within the education for sustainability space.
 She currently works for Patuharakeke Te Iwi Trust Resource Management Unit, contributing to the protection of cultural values, knowledge and practices to ensure her hapū are enabled to actively practice kaitiakitanga within her rohe.

 Vicki Soanes has a decade of experience working in the NGO sector in Zambia, the UK, France and the USA.
 Immediately prior to returning to New Zealand in 2009, she spent four and a half years representing International Movement ATD Fourth World, an INGO focused on extreme poverty and human rights, at the United Nations in New York.

 After a year as Advocacy Manager – International for UNICEF NZ, she joined the Secretariat of the New Zealand National Commission for UNESCO in 2010, as Education Programme Officer with additional responsibility for the youth programme.
 She led the Looking Beyond Disaster UNESCO Youth programme, which began in 2011.
 Vicki became Acting Secretary General in January 2016, and was appointed to the Secretary General role in November 2016.

-Communications Advisor (part-time) – Tania Guenter
+Communications Manager (part-time) – Tania Guenter